Indian Relocation Act of 1956: Settler colonialism

 The Indian termination policy directly preceded the Indian Relocation Act and is seen by critics as another legislative event under the history of settler colonialism.
 It terminated Native American reservations which removed legal standing as sovereign dependent nations.
 This included an end to all federal aid, protections, and services, such as health care.
 It is proposed that this policy directly worsened conditions on reservations and for Native American people.
 For the Monominees tribes, for example, it is argued this caused a rapidly sinking economy, health and education issues, and skyrocketing tuberculosis rate.

 Because of this ended support for Native American people, the BIA began a voluntary urban relocation program.
 Critics described the relocation program as an intentional continuation of settler colonialism to continue assimilation and "get out of the reservation business".
-Superficially marketed as a job opportunities program, the relocation act was enticing for many Native American people suffering the consequences of the termination policy.
+Superficially marketed as a job opportunities program, the relocation act was enticing for many American Indian people suffering the consequences of the termination policy.
 While some people volunteered to move, many were pressured to leave reservations experienced what they describe as harassed by BIA officials.
 Motivations to assimilate were based on disconnecting people from traditional homelands, where Native American people have special relationships to land and ties communities.
 While an economic and cultural disaster for many indigenous people of the United States, the act was rationally planned and successful for the US.
 Native American scholar Vine Deloria Jr. describes the Indian Relocation Act as the "Most disastrous policy outside termination ... meant to get Indians off reservation and into the city slums where they could fade away".